Mangokazi/Python-Week-1/README.md

    - for i in range(100): - Creates a sequence of numbers from 0 to 99(inclusive).
 So zero is also included( at index 0), which makes up to 100 numbers.

 *Control Flow
+ **Conditional Statements:
  -If/Else statement
+   - Allows you to execute a block of code conditionally based on whether a certain condition is true or false **It has the synatax: a=3 b=200 if b > a: print("b is greater than a")
+     -If statement can also be extended to with elif and else.

+-For Loops
+  -Used when the number of iterations is known in advance.
+  -It consists of an initialization statement, a condition and an iteration statement.
+The loop executes as long as the statement is true.

+-While Loops
+ -Condition is evaluated before each iteration of the loop.
+If thew statement is true, the loop body is executed.
+If false the loop will terminate.

+Pass
+ -It is a null operation, nothing happens when it is executed.